krsion/causal-broadcast/README.md

   Reliable Causal Broadcast is a pre-requisite for operation-based CRDTs (Conflict-free Replicated Data Types).
 It ensures that messages (operations) are delivered to all nodes in an order that respects their causal relationships.
 This means that if one message causally depends on another, the dependent message will not be delivered before the message it depends on.

-  ## Vector Clocks
+  ## Version vectorss

-  Vector clock at position *i* means "the number of messages from node *i* that have been delivered to this node".
-A message `m1` causally precedes message `m2` if `m1`'s vector clock is less than or equal to `m2`'s vector clock in all positions and strictly less in at least one position.
+  Version vector at position *i* means "the number of messages from node *i* that have been delivered to this node".
+A message `m1` causally precedes message `m2` if `m1`'s version vector is less than or equal to `m2`'s version vector in all positions and strictly less in at least one position.
 This means that for a message to be delivered, all messages that causally precede it must have already been delivered.

   ## Try It Out